About the Fund

 The Assessment & Application Process

-Slater & Gordon will be consulting stakeholders in February and March about priorities for the Fund.
+Slater and Gordon will be consulting stakeholders in February and March about priorities for the Fund.
 Application forms together with guidelines for making applications will follow.
 If you are interested in making an application, please register your interest by emailing firstname.lastname@example.org and provide us with your contact details and we will send you an application package after the consultation period.

 An Advisory Committee supported by a Secretariat will consider and recommend priorities and individual projects for funding.